Ophthalmic Technician Schools

 Students are generally required to complete practicums or internships as part of their studies.

-An ophthalmic technician is an intermediate certification and, often, professionals in this field continue their education and training to obtain an ophthalmic medical technologist certification or advance into another related field such as medical assistance.
+An ophthalmic technician is an intermediate certification, and often, professionals in this field continue their education and training to obtain an ophthalmic medical technologist certification or advance into a related field, such as medical assistance.

 Program Accreditation